Legal

 Our payment provider.
 Paddle only comes into play when you open a checkout, where it may use cookies strictly for processing the payment and preventing fraud.
 It is never present during normal browsing.

-The first time you visit, a banner offers two equal choices:
+The first time you visit, a banner appears.
+What it asks depends on where you are:

 You can change your mind at any time.
 The Cookie Settings link in the footer of every page reopens the consent banner, or you can use the button below: